Because Smart Finance Department Goals And Objectives Are The Keys To Success

 - Cross training

-Unfortunately, for those of you in leadership positions, sometimes you have to make a tough decision.
+Unfortunately, for those in leadership positions, sometimes you have to make a tough decision.

 By cutting a team member loose.
 And replacing them with a more talented individual.

-Hopefully, doing so only when time, training, and development are unable to bring their contributions to an acceptable level.
+Hopefully, doing so only when time, training, and development cannot bring their contributions to an acceptable level.
 Furthermore, this is also a great opportunity to increase diversity among the staff.

 Also, for individual contributors looking to set business goals.
 Challenge yourself to increase your skills through training and on-the-job experiences.
 Don’t wait for the boss to tell you to do it.

-Take personnel responsibility for your own development!
+Take charge of your career development!
 Because if you do not.
-Chances are good, that no one else will.
+Chances are good that no one else will.

 Okay.
-So far, we have talked about the business partnering mindset the finance team needs to adopt.
+So far, we have discussed the business partnering mindset the finance team needs to adopt.
 Also, optimizing the structure and the people that operate in it.

 These finance department objectives must be in place.
-Otherwise, it’s difficult to take your business to a higher level.
+Otherwise, it isn’t easy to take your business to a higher level.
 So, finance goals must first be set and achieved in these areas.

 Then you can get on with adding real value to the business.
 Also, promoting profitable business growth.